earthman131/GravFFor2D/README.md

 Developed by Lianghui Guo and Yatong Cui.

+# Principles

+GravFFor2D is a Matlab code for gravity wavenumber-domain forward modeling of a 3D mesh model.
+Suppose that the 3D density model consists of several flat layers with the same thickness from top to bottom, and each layer is composed of a set of regularly arranged vertical prisms with the same size but different values of density .
+GravFFor2D is suitable for fast forward modeling of large-scale models and can directly calculate the anomalies of the observational surface.

 # Prerequisites

 The code being implemented in MATLAB, it requires the MATLAB software, which is licensed under the MathWorks sofware company.
 MATLAB can be downloaded at the following link https://www.mathworks.com/downloads/, and more information can be found about the license fee on the website.

 # Usage

-To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script GMCurvature.m on MATLAB.
+To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_gravity2d_forward.m on MATLAB.

 # Email: